Lamer87/Space_Engineers_DLC_unlocker/README.md

 Example: C:\Program Files (x86)\Steam\steamapps\common\SpaceEngineers\

 To download the archive, click on the green "Code" button and then on "Download zip".
-Or download it from [MEGA.nz](https://mega.nz/file/OdIBgK5B#XNFf175_yigNXa6eTokah3UjqnUjCgm7qMDQ7Ph80ss)
+Or download it from [MEGA.nz](https://mega.nz/file/OdIBgK5B#XNFf175_yigNXa6eTokah3UjqnUjCgm7qMDQ7Ph80ss) (1.199)

-If some minor bug patches prevents proper operation of the game, let me know in the discussion tab.
-Otherwise, I will update the unlocker with the next major release (I'm currently not playing due to summer job).
+I will update the unlocker with the next major release.

 If you want to edit the files yourself, be careful because with each update,
 small changes are made in almost all the files,